Best Eyeshadows to Match Your Eye Color

-Eyeshadow is a simple eye makeup that comes in the form of a fine powder.
+Eyeshadow is a simple eye makeup that comes in the form of fine powder.
 It is used to add color to your eyelids for contrast and polish.
 Its first use can be traced back to Ancient Egypt in the form of kohl.
 Egyptian royalty used this early way to enhance their appearance during religious ceremonies.

 Once it reached Rome and Greece, people started using it to enhance their attractiveness instead of just for religious ceremonies.
 However, only upper-class women were able to afford such an extravagant cosmetic product.